yesseneyeva/cvproject-dosymbaev/README.md

 | Presentation  | 0     | 5 points   |

 ### Abstract
-Car Counting is the most advanced infrared car counter in the world.
+Car number identifier works with all types of plates.
 It is accurate, reliable, easy to install, low maintenance, and very affordable.
-Many companies, buldings, and other businesses are taking advantage of the many benefits these systems provide.
-Virtually any type of business can benefit from the data our Car Counting provide.
+Originally, it was made to automate the security check system work.
+It effectively solves this problem.

 ### How to build and run
 Download the code and images of cars from the repository.
 Open the code in any enviorment with pre-built OpenCV libraries and enjoy!